 Founder of the International Sleeping Car Company

 Compagnie Internationale des Wagons-Lits (CIWL or the International Sleeping Car Company) was a private company that operated Orient Express.
-Invented by Georges Nagelmackers this legendary train was the world’s first international express that enabled travellers to cross border without customs formalities.
+Invented by Georges Nagelmackers, this legendary train was the world’s first international express that enabled travellers to cross the border without customs formalities.

 On an average, you can spent 45 to 60 minutes in the exhibition.